 Quilt the Layers

-Sew across each square starting at the center marking, through the mark in from the edge, to the opposite side.
-Repeat so you have sewn across both sides of the fabric forming a cross that intersects in the center of the square.
-If you need assistance sewing a straight line across the fabric, set up a seam guide on the sewing machine.
+Sew across each square starting at the center marking and going through the mark from the edge to the opposite side.
+Repeat to sew across both sides of the fabric, forming a cross that intersects in the center of the square.
+If you need assistance sewing a straight line across the fabric, set up a sewing machine seam guide.

-Without putting the batting and fabric square down, fold the fabric so the right sides of the fabric are together along one of the first quilting lines.
+Without putting the batting and fabric square down, fold the fabric so the right sides are together along one of the first quilting lines.

 Without unfolding the fabric, sew the dart on the opposite edge of the fabric.

-Unfold the fabric and fold the other quilted line.
+Next, unfold the fabric, and fold the other quilted line.
 Repeat to sew the darts in the ends of the remaining sides of the fabric.

 Press and Trim the Darts